KiraGrossman/KiraGrossman.github.io/_pages/about.md

 ## Education

 Kira is interested in careers in designing and building low-cost medical devices using 3D printing.
-In her free time, she was a captain on the Vanderbilt Mascot Team and enjoys hiking, baking, and the game Boggle.
+In her free time, she was captain of the Vanderbilt Mascot Team and enjoys hiking, baking, and the game Boggle.

 * George W. Hewlett High School
 * Vanderbilt University - *Graduated May 2025*